larryhastings/correlate/README.md

 **correlate** uses `set.intersection()` (which is super fast!) to find the set of exact keys the two values have in common for that round.
-The `len()` of this resulting set is the base cumulative score for that round, although that number is only directly useful in computing `hit_ratio_bonus`.
+The `len()` of this resulting set is the base cumulative score for that round, although that number is only directly useful in computing `score_ratio_bonus`.

 Although **correlate** uses the same scoring formula for both exact keys and fuzzy keys in an abstract sense, scoring matches between exact keys is much